ansys/pyturbogrid/doc/source/index.rst

 PyTurboGrid documentation
 =========================

-Ansys TurboGrid is a high-quality turbomachinery meshing software.
+Ansys TurboGrid is a high-quality turbomachinery meshing software application.
 It features novel automated mesh generation capabilities in a simple-to-use, streamlined workspace.
-The tools offered can be applied to a wide variety of turbomachinery equipment to help produce better simulation results.
+The tools offered can be applied to a wide variety of turbomachinery equipment to help produce accurate simulation results.

 .. toctree::
    :maxdepth: 2